 On completion of this course, the student will be able to:

-- Explain different pastoralist systems and the ownership of animals within these systems
+- Be able to explain different pastoralist systems and the ownership of animals within these systems

-- Critically assess diseases of importance in pastoralist systems and compare and contrast how they are managed in comparison with other production systems
+- Identify diseases of importance in pastoralist systems and compare and contrast how they are managed in comparison with other production systems

-- Critically evaluate disease surveillance in pastoralist regions (for example participatory epidemiology) and how this compares with other production systems.
+- Evaluate disease surveillance in pastoralist regions (for example participatory epidemiology) and how this compares with other production systems.

 |No specific reading material, students are pointed to recent peer reviewed articles that will be made available on a weekly basis|

 |Graduate Attributes and Skills

 ||Graduate attributes: Skills and abilities in Research and Enquiry